Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Overview

-We complete this outline by explaining the meaning of the word ``game'' in the notion of overlap game graphs.
-Let $k\in\NN$.
-Consider the following \emph{overlap coloring game} between two players: Presenter, who presents intervals one by one, and Painter, who colors them on-line, that is, each interval is colored right after it is presented and without possibility of changing the color later.
-Presenter's moves are restricted by the following rules: \begin{enumeratei} \item if an interval $I_2$ is presented after $I_1$, then $\leftside(I_1)<\leftside(I_2)$; \item no three intervals $I_1,I_2,I_3$ such that $\leftside(I_1)<\leftside(I_2)<\leftside(I_3)<\rightside(I_3)<\rightside(I_1)<\rightside(I_2)$ are presented, that is, no two overlapping intervals contain a third one. \end{enumeratei} The coloring constructed by Painter has to be proper.
-Presenter aims to force Painter to use more than $k$ colors, while Painter tries to do with at most $k$ colors.
+We complete this outline by explaining the meaning of the word ``game'' in the term ``overlap game graphs''.
+Let $k\in\setN$.
+Consider the following \emph{overlap game} between two players:\ Presenter, who builds a family of intervals presenting them one by one, and Algorithm, who colors them on-line, that is, each interval is assigned its color right after it is presented and without possibility of changing the color later.
+Presenter's moves are restricted by the following rules: \begin{enumeratex}{I} \item if an interval $I_2$ is presented after $I_1$, then $\leftside(I_1)<\leftside(I_2)$; \item no three intervals $I_1$, $I_2$, $I_3$ such that $I_1$ and $I_2$ overlap and $I_3\subset I_1\cap I_2$ are ever presented. \end{enumeratex} The coloring constructed by Algorithm has to be a proper coloring of the overlap graph defined by the intervals presented.
+Presenter aims to force Algorithm to use more than $k$ colors, while Algorithm tries to keep using at most $k$ colors.